HTTP-RPC/Kilo/README.md

 csvEncoder.write(months, System.out);
 ```

-This code snippet would produce output similar to the following:
+This code would produce output similar to the following:

 ```csv
 "name","days"